MateuszJugielewicz/2009scape.github.io-master/site/community/staff.md

 <a id="kermit"></a>

 {% include image.html
-  url="/site/2009scape-resources/img/game_guide/staff_images/kermit.webp"
+  url="/site/MZscape-resources/img/game_guide/staff_images/kermit.webp"
   style="style='border:black 1px solid; border-radius: 50%;' width='100'"
 %}

 **Kermit**

-&nbsp; Kermit is the Event Planner for 2009scape.
+&nbsp; Kermit is the Event Planner for MZscape.
 As of April 2022, he became the new volunteer host which alone is an amazing thing to contribute.
 But he's not known for his hoppin parties or hosting.
 He is known for his bots.